magento/architecture/design-documents/message-queue/message-queue-architecture.md

 ### Programming Language Support

-For PHP, AMQP 1.0 is not fully supported, indirect C wrapper API is available, which will incur bit of setup overhead for the Magento customers.
+AMQP 1.0 is not fully supported within any PHP library currently available (at the time of writing this document), although indirect C wrapper API is available, which will incur bit of setup overhead for the Magento customers, and it also provides subset of functionality.
 Unlike RabbitMQ which works with AMQP 0.9, Amazon MQ and Azure Service Bus supports AMQP version 1.0; although Amazon MQ supports more protocols.

 | Platform          | PHP        | Java                      | Notes                                                        |
 | ----------------- | ---------- | ------------------------- | ------------------------------------------------------------ |